kaklise/WNTR/documentation/installation.rst

 .. _requirements:

+.. _requirements:

 Requirements
 -------------

 Requirements for WNTR include 64-bit Python (tested on versions 3.9, 3.10, 3.11, and 3.12) along with several Python packages.
 Users should have experience using Python (https://www.python.org/), including the installation of additional Python packages.

-The following Python packages are required:
+**The following Python packages are required**:

 * NumPy :cite:p:`vacv11`: used to support large, multi-dimensional arrays and matrices, http://www.numpy.org/